shoebot/shoebot/doc/source/drawing.rst

     :param width: rectangle width
     :param height: rectangle height
     :param roundness: rounded corner radius
-    :param rectmode: change how parameters are specified, see :py:func:`rectmode` below
+    :param boolean draw: whether to draw the shape on the canvas or not
+    :param fill: fill color

+.. py:function:: ellipse(x, y, width, height, draw=True)

+    Draw an ellipse on the canvas.

+    :param x: x-coordinate of the top left corner
+    :param y: y-coordinate of the top left corner
+    :param width: rectangle width
+    :param height: rectangle height
+    :param boolean draw: whether to draw the shape on the canvas or not

+.. py:function:: arrow(x, y, width, type=NORMAL, draw=True)

+    Draw an arrow on the canvas.

+    :param x: x-coordinate of the top left corner
+    :param y: y-coordinate of the top left corner
+    :param type: arrow type
-    :type rectmode: CORNER, CENTER or CORNERS
+    :type type: NORMAL or FORTYFIVE
+    :param boolean draw: whether to draw the shape on the canvas or not

+.. py:function:: star(startx, starty, points=20, outer=100, inner=50, draw=True)

+    Draw a star-like polygon on the canvas.

+    :param startx: x-coordinate of the top left corner
+    :param starty: y-coordinate of the top left corner
+    :param points: amount of points
+    :param outer: outer radius
+    :param inner: inner radius
+    :param boolean draw: whether to draw the shape on the canvas or not

 .. py:function:: rectmode(mode=None)

+    Change the way rectangles are specified.
+Each mode alters the parameters necessary to draw a rectangle using the :py:func:`rect` function.

     :param mode: the mode to draw new rectangles in
     :type mode: CORNER, CENTER or CORNERS

-    Shoebot also has a :py:func:`rectmode` function, borrowed from Processing and not yet present in Nodebox, which can be called to change the way rectangles are specified.
-Each mode alters the parameters necessary to draw a rectangle using the :py:func:`rect` function.

     There are 3 different modes available: